sujith-eag/personal-site/content/docs/c/ds_qp/unit_5_q_answered.md

 **Answer :**

+#### M-way Tree :

-i.
-M-way Tree : is a tree data structure where each node can have at most **m** children.
+M-way tree is a tree data structure where each node can have at most **m** children.
 It is a generalization of a binary tree where each node can have more than two children.

 The number **m** refers to the maximum number of children that a node can have.
 - Each node in the tree can have up to m children.
 - The root node may have fewer than m children, but non-root nodes must have between ⌈m/2⌉ and m children.
 - The tree is balanced, meaning the depth of all leaf nodes is the same.

 For a 3-way tree (a ternary tree), each node can have at most 3 children.